iwinoto/openwhisk-demo-personalityanalysis/Scenario.md

 * IBM Bluemix OpenWhisk early access.
 [Sign up for Bluemix OpenWhisk](https://new-console.ng.bluemix.net/openwhisk).
 * Install and configure the OpenWhisk command line interface [Set up CLI](https://new-console.ng.bluemix.net/openwhisk/cli).

+### Bluemix console
+As of writing (1 July 2016), the Bluemix UX team is trialling a new user experience.
+The web interface to OpenWhisk is only available through the new experience.
+These instructions assume you are using the new console experience.
+At the time of writing, the new user experience uses the sub-doamin of `new-console`.

 ### Create an instance of Personality Insights service
+1. From the main navigation menu, select the [`Watson`](./images/nav-category-watson.png) category.

 ### Create a CloudantNoSQL instnace
 1. create CloudantNoSQL DB